ondato/ondato-sdk-react-native/README.md

 > **_NOTE:_** We recommend you lock your app to `portrait` orientation.

 ### Android

-- Android 5.0 (API level 21) and above
-  - Your `compileSdkVersion` must be `31`.
-See [this issue](https://github.com/stripe/stripe-react-native/issues/812) for potential workarounds.
-- Android gradle plugin 4.x and above

 1. Add a below repository to your `android/build.gradle`: